k1ruuuu/k1ruuuu/README.md

-# 🩸 Fazry Achbar Winandha | Security Research
+# 🩸 What's Up Guys
 > _"Break it to secure it."_

 🛠️ **Backend Developer • Bug Hunter • Tool Developer**